 When we are shopping for conventionally made products, we are not always aware of the actual conditions that the item was made in, who made it, or if the worker received fair pay.
 The fair trade model offers consumers an empowering alternative to conventional shopping by presenting verified, transparent practices and ethically made products.
 Conscious shoppers interested in the impact their purchases make economically, socially, and environmentally will experience peace of mind and a more intimate connection to the products and brands they support.

-Thank you for taking the time to read about the difference of fair trade.
+Thank you for taking the time to read about the difference fair trade can make.
 Now it’s your turn; tell us about your fair trade experience and the impact it made on you.
 We’d love to learn and hear from you.